truedest1ny/bookstore_spring_kozel/README.md

 ## Contact

-For any questions or feedback, please contact [sensitiveperson@mail.ru](mailto:sensitiveperson@mail.ru).
+For any questions or feedback, please contact [olegkozelres@gmail.com](mailto:olegkozelres@gmail.com).